Felizolinha/WidGame/README.md

 # Features

-* Easily add a *SKScene* to your widget
+* Easily use *SpriteKit* on your widget

-* Easily change your widget view expandability status("Show More" and "Show Less") and heigth
+* Easily change your widget view expandability status("Show More" and "Show Less") and height

-* Easily change your scene according to your widget view size
+* Easily detect widget events from your scene

 # Usage